Chinese national carbon trading scheme: Economic analysis

 The scheme set the initial carbon allowances to 3–5 billion tonnes per year.
 Comparing this to the EU-ETS scheme, it is almost twice as much as the EU allowance.
 By the time of July 2016, EU-ETS is the world's largest carbon trading system, with a carbon market of two billion tonnes per year.
 The National Development and Reform Commission (NDRC) announced that eight sectors would be included in this market, these eight sectors are petrochemicals, chemicals, building materials, steel, ferrous metals, paper-making, power-generation and aviation.
 The companies that participate in this market are compulsory to use more designated amount of energy.
 The current number is 10,000 tonnes of standard coal equivalent of energy per year.
 According to seven pilot cities (7 trial carbon market in China) average price, the launch price would be set to be around 5 dollars per ton, which would generate a revenue of $0.17 to $1.16 billion in the first trading year.
 The expected carbon trading volume would increase to $7–58 billion per year after 2020 since more market would be introduced to the carbon trading system.

 The first auction for vintage 2016 allowances happened in Guangdong on September 21.
 This was held by the China Emission Exchange of Guangdong.
 The settlement price was $1.48 per ton, exceeding the set floor price (reserve) of $1.40 per ton for the 500,000 tonnes auctioned.
 In the future, China's carbon trading allowance would expect to be increase to 3–5 billion tonnes of CO_{2}, which would bring a revenue of around 60–400 billion CNY.

+Expansion and transition to absolute cap

+By 2027, the ETS is expected to cover all major industrial emmiters and for the sectors with stable emissions it will establish an absolute cap - instead of capping carbon intensity the system will cap emissions.